bmeaut/ahk-action-neptuncheck/README.md

     runs-on: ubuntu-latest
     steps:
       - name: Checkout
-        uses: actions/checkout@v1
+        uses: actions/checkout@v2
         with:
           fetch-depth: 1
       - name: Check neptun.txt
-        uses: akosdudas/ahk-action-neptuncheck@v1
+        uses: akosdudas/ahk-action-neptuncheck@v2
 ```

 ## What happens when added to the workflow

-If the file with the required content exists, the step will complete.
-Otherwise the step will fail the workflow.
+If the file with the required content exists, the step will be completed.
+Otherwise, the step will fail the workflow.

 ## Development